yaredKassa1/lexical-analyser-by-golang-programming-language/README.md

 Prepare Input File: Create or modify a text file containing the Go source code that you want to analyze.
 Name it input.txt.
 ## Run the Lexer:
 Open a terminal or command prompt.
-Navigate to the directory where the lexicalAnalyser.go file is located.
+Navigate to the directory where the lexicalAnalyser.go and input.txt files are located.
 ## Execute the following command:
 bash
 go run lexicalAnalyser.go input.txt